Sunday, February 28, 2016

 Post Consumption Impression – 1.5 out of 3 mugs

 This is a soda.
-Not sure how to really say what kind as it is as a variety of flavors I found no common root, vanilla or even caramel flavor.
+I don't know what kind it is, but as a variety of flavors, I found no common root, vanilla, or caramel flavor.

 Would I recommend this at 5.75 out of 12 mugs?

-It is worth a try, but I will pass on it unless there are few options available.
+It is worth a try, but I will pass on it unless there are a few options.

 No comments: